 A few years ago, I took a food and wine pairing class with Andrea Immer.
 One of the recipes she gave the class was “Soft Chocolate Sandwich Cookies with Cherries and Mascarpone”.
-When I looked at the recipe I could tell the cookies were really just gussied up Chocolate Whoopie Pies — big, soft, fat, Amish chocolate cookies filled with mascarpone and dried fruit instead of the usual shortening based cream filling.
+In other words, a fancy version of Chocolate Whoopie Pies — big, soft, fat, Amish chocolate cookies filled with mascarpone and dried fruit instead of the usual shortening based cream filling.
 Filling Whoopie Pies with mascarpone seemed brilliant, but I never thought about the cookies again until today, when I found the handout with the recipe.
 I decided to make the cookies for Todd.

 Somewhere along the way, I mentally tallied up the price of filling ingredients — mascarpone, dried cherries, whipping cream…. and decided that rather than go Italian, I’d go Amish.
 I ended up making basic Chocolate Whoopie Pies, courtesy of the King Arthur Cookie Book.
 Below is what they looked like.
 Perhaps they dream of a better lifestyle?
 If you’d like to give them that, I’ve included the mascarpone-dried cherry filling as well.
 If you use that one, make the cookies smaller and follow the directions below for serving.

 - 6 tablespoons Dutch process cocoa

 - 1/2 cup shortening